 Lower standards or lose money are not great choices.
 We aren’t shipping a half million iPhones per day for significantly discounted carrier rates.
 And it does not appear that we will be folding posters in quarters to fit inside flat-rate postal envelopes.
-With a narrow profit margin for for U.S. made products, premium finishing and professional packing, our business model for anatomy posters does not support the criteria for free shipping.
-If free shipping is offered, two things are certain:
+With a narrow profit margin for for U.S. made products, premium finishing and professional packing, our business model for anatomy posters does not support the criteria for free shipping unless it is recouped via a subscription service like Amazon does with Prime.

 Rather than cutting corners, we prefer to pack posters in a way that protects them.
 Carefully transporting delicate proucts results in less insurance claims and more frequent satisfaction upon receipt.
 With a better understanding of “shipping and handling,” we would love to read what you think in the comments section below.

 |Alaska, Hawaii, Puerto Rico, other isles||USPS Priority Mail|

 |Egypt, other countries outside United States||USPS Priority Mail|